AkshadGawde/AkshadGawde/README.md

 # About Me

-🔭 MERN Stack developer diving deep into React, React-Native, MongoDB, Docker, Firebase, and AWS
+🔭 MERN Stack developer diving deep into React, React-Native, MongoDB, Docker, Firebase, and AWS.

-🌱 Constantly learning and improving skills for crafting seamless full stack websites.
+🌱 Constantly learning and improving skills for crafting seamless full stack websites and applications.

 👯 Passionate about collaborating on AI projects to innovate and solve problems.